Jose Canseco: Oakland Athletics (1985–1992)

-Canseco continued to be productive the following year; by the All-Star break of the 1991 season he was leading the league with 21 home runs (tied with Cecil Fielder) and had 63 RBIs, but inexplicably did not receive All-Star Game considerations by either the fans or as a reserve player, as his own A's skipper Tony LaRussa, managing the AL for the 3rd straight year, did not select José as a substitute.
-Fans instead voted Athletics outfielder Dave Henderson, who had far lesser offensive numbers than Canseco, and LaRussa selected Kirby Puckett, Joe Carter and Rubén Sierra as the reserve outfielders.
+Canseco continued to be productive the following year and for the first time since 1988, completely healthy.
+By the All-Star break of the 1991 season, he was leading the league with 21 home runs (tied with Cecil Fielder) and had 63 RBIs, but inexplicably did not receive All-Star Game consideration by either the fans or as a reserve player, as his own A's skipper Tony LaRussa, managing the AL for the 3rd straight year, did not select him as a substitute.
+Fans instead voted Athletics outfielder Dave Henderson, who had far lesser offensive numbers than Canseco, and LaRussa selected Kirby Puckett, Joe Carter, and Rubén Sierra as the reserve outfielders.
 Canseco not being selected by his own manager despite leading the league in home runs, led many to believe that the relationship between Canseco and LaRussa had started to deteriorate.
 His best month that season was July, hitting 10 home runs in 27 games (1 every 11.1 at-bats) with a .315 batting average.
 He finished the 1991 season batting .266 with 44 home runs, earning the second home run crown of his career (tied with Detroit's Cecil Fielder), 122 RBIs, 26 stolen bases, and a .556 slugging percentage.
 He led the AL with a home run every 13.0 at bats, while finishing 4th in the MVP ballot.
 He won his third Silver Slugger Award in four years.
 Towards the end of the season, there were mixed opinions from the Oakland fans in regards to Canseco; some would boo him but others showed support by cheering in games at the Oakland Coliseum.
-During a home game on September 20 and after rumors that he was on his way out from Oakland, he received a standing ovation by the fans.
+During a home game on September 20, and after rumors that he was on his way out of Oakland, he received a standing ovation by the fans.
 Canseco responded with his 42nd home run of the season against the Toronto Blue Jays, tying his career-best.
 The Athletics, however, missed the playoffs for the first time in three years, finishing 4th in the AL West.

 The Athletics returned to contention in 1992, and despite missing 24 of the A's games in the first half, Canseco hit 18 home runs (in 249 at-bats) by the All-Star break, and he was voted to start his 4th All-Star Game in 5 years, though he was unable to play due to a sore right shoulder and was replaced with Joe Carter.